evkx/evkx.github.io/content/models/smart/hash1/hash1/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 2 hours and 49 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/smart/hash1/hash1/charging_1_st.jpg" title="Smart #1" width="2000" height="1500"  >}}